As an Amazon Associate I earn from qualifying purchases. Other affiliate programs also sponsor ads on this site.

 - Obstacles and magnetic or RF interference sources have been identified,

-- Airspace, weather, and NOTAMs have been checked again,
+- Airspace, weather, and NOTAMs checked,

 - Propellers are clean, free of damage, properly attached, and rotate freely,